 Roy Salmon Patient, A-Fib Free; pacemakerclub.com, Sept.
 2013

-These groups are free, but usually require registration before you can post messages or even read the messages.
-All are good for posting messages and searching for responses.
-But each is unique.
+These services are free, but some may require registration before you can read and/or post messages.
+Each of these groups is unique.
 Membership numbers vary greatly.
 Some offer useful databases of information.
-And while some are focused on a specific type of A-Fib, they often cover many subjects relevant to anyone with A-Fib.
+And while some are focused on a specific type of A-Fib, they often cover many subjects relevant to anyone concerned with Atrial Fibrillation.

 Disclaimer: the authors of this Web site are not medical doctors and are not affiliated with any medical school or organization.
 The information on this site is not intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health professional prior to starting any new treatment or with any questions you may have regarding a medical condition.
 Nothing contained in this service is intended to be for medical diagnosis or treatment.